apache/incubator-gluten/docs/velox-backend-support-progress.md

 ---
 layout: page
-title: Supported Operators and Functions
+title: Velox Backend's Supported Operators & Functions
-nav_order: 5
+nav_order: 4
 ---
 # The Operators and Functions Support Progress

 Gluten is still in active development.
 Here is a list of supported operators and functions.

-## Velox backend

 Since the same function may have different semantics between Presto and Spark, Velox implement the functions in Presto category, if we note a different sematics from Spark, then the function is implemented in Spark category.
 So Gluten firstly will use Velox's spark category, if a function isn't implemented there then refer to Presto category.